oracle/tribuo/docs/FAQs.md

 Scikit-learn has popularised the fit/predict style in Python Machine Learning libraries, and given Python's lax approach to typing, those methods are only part of the API by convention rather that being enforced by the type system.
-In Tribuo we've split out training from predction, so Tribuo's fit method is called "train" and lives on the `Trainer` interface, and Tribuo's predict lives on the Model class.
+In Tribuo we've split out training from prediction, so Tribuo's fit method is called "train" and lives on the `Trainer` interface, and Tribuo's predict lives on the Model class.
 Tribuo uses the same predict call to produce both the outputs and the scores for those outputs, it's predict method is the equivalent